Phase transitions from linear to nonlinear information processing in neural networks: Results

 We identify four phases (1)-(4), as highlighted in Fig.~\ref{fig_r2_map}(b).
 In phase (1), characterized by small $\sigma_{\text{in}}$ and $\rho$, the system effectively operates as a linear network, so its capacity is zero for the XOR task.
 In phase (2), nonlinearity becomes significant, and the network achieves a high capacity.
 In phase (3), where $\rho$ is large, the network enters a chaotic regime with a positive Lyapunov exponent, and the capacity drops to zero.
 In phase (4), large $\sigma_{\text{in}}$ drives the state $x_i(t)$ to saturate at $\pm 1$ under the $\tanh$ activation, preventing effective nonlinear transformations.
 Our primary focus is the boundary between phases (1) and (2).
 Remarkably, as the number of nodes $N$ increases, this phase boundary becomes sharper, as also seen in Fig.~\ref{fig_r2_map}(d).
 This observation suggests that the capacity $r^2$ exhibits a discontinuous jump in the limit $N \to \infty$, as illustrated in Fig.~\ref{fig_transition_schematic}.

 Figures \ref{fig_r2_map}(e)-(h) show the fluctuation $\sigma(r^2)$ of the capacity across different network realizations.
 A pronounced peak appears at the boundary between phases (1) and (2).
 This is reminiscent of the divergence of order-parameter fluctuations observed at second-order phase transitions if one considers the capacity $r^2$ as the order parameter.
 However, there are notable differences from the conventional phase transition picture.
 First, our transition appears to be first-order (discontinuous), rather than second-order (continuous).
 Second, the height of the peak of $\sigma(r^2)$ does not diverge in the limit $N \to \infty$.
+This bounded behavior arises from the fact that $r^2$ itself is confined to the interval $0 \leq r^2 \leq 1$, in contrast to extensive order parameters in traditional systems, such as magnetization in the Ising model, which scale with system size.
 Finally, the critical input standard deviation $\sigma_{\text{in},0}$ at which the transition occurs gradually decreases as $N$ increases.